 Under the Yield-to-Maturity valuation method, we also use the income approach to determine the fair value of debt securities based on projections of the discounted future free cash flows that the debt security will likely generate, including analyzing the discounted cash flows of interest and principal amounts for the debt security, as set forth in the associated loan agreements, as well as the financial position and credit risk of the portfolio investments.
 We estimate the expected repayment date of our debt securities is generally the legal maturity date of the instrument, as we generally intend to hold our loans and debt securities to maturity.
 The Yield-to-Maturity analysis also considers changes in leverage levels, credit quality, portfolio company performance and other factors.
 We will generally use the value determined by the Yield-to-Maturity analysis as the fair value for that security.
 However, it is our position that assuming a borrower is outperforming underwriting expectations and because these respective investments do not generally contain pre-payment penalties, the borrower would most likely prepay or refinance the borrowing if the market interest rate, given the borrower's credit quality, is lower than the stated loan interest rate.
-Therefore, we do not believe that a market participant would pay a premium for the investment, and because of our general intent to hold its loans to maturity, we generally do not believe that the fair value of the investment should be adjusted in excess of the face amount.
-A change in the assumptions that we use to estimate the fair value of our debt securities using the Yield-to-Maturity valuation method could have a material impact on the determination of fair value.
-If there is deterioration in credit quality or if a debt security is in workout status, we may consider other factors in determining the fair value of the debt security, including the value attributable to the debt security from the enterprise value of the portfolio company or the proceeds that would most likely be received in a liquidation analysis.
+Therefore, we do not believe that a market participant would pay a premium for the investment, and because of our general intent to hold its loans to maturity, we generally do not believe that the fair value of the investment, and because of our general intent to hold its loans to maturity, we generally do not believe that the fair value of the investment, and because of our general intent to hold its loans to maturity, we generally do not believe that the fair value of the fair value of our debt securities using the Yield-to-Maturity valuation method could have a material impact on the determination of fair value.
+If there is deterioration in credit quality or if a debt security is in workout status, we may consider other factors in determining the fair value of th to the debt security from the enterprise value of the portfolio company or the proceeds that would most likely be received in a liquidation analysis.